The North Coast: Bodega Bay, Goat Rock Beach, Armstrong Redwood State Park, Korbel Winery

 Start your tour with a view of the entire Bay Area from the top of Mt.
 Tamalpais.
 The short circular tour around the top will give you a 360 degree panorama.

 Descend the mountain for a stop at Muir Woods, where you’ll gape at the massive redwoods.
 Head to the coast and the sands of Stinson Beach before heading north to Pt.
 Reyes National Seashore.
-Here you can walk the world’s only earthquake trail, tour the Morgan Horse Farm, visit an authentic Native American village currently used for Miwok ceremonies, and spend time in the nature center and gift shop.
-Truly a day to remember.
+Here you can walk the world’s only earthquake trail, tour the Morgan Horse Farm, visit an authentic Native American village currently used for Miwok ceremonies, and spend time in the nature center.

 The South Coast: San Juan Bautista, Monterey, Carmel: A trip through California history.